elierotenberg/coding-styles/es6.md

 - Regular identifiers MUST be formatted `likeThis`.

-- Only functions with constructor semantics, classes, or namespaces MUST start with an Uppercase letter.
+- Only functions with constructor semantics, classes, or namespaces MUST start with an Uppercase letter (PascalCase), `LikeThis`.

 - Macros (to be processed at build time) MUST be formatted `__LIKE_THIS__`.